Table of Contents

 - Total stations help reduce the slope distances in their vertical and horizontal components.

 - The stations also help in calculating the point elevations from vertical distance components.
 These components are the ones that are supplemented with the keyboard input of the instruments and the reflector heights.

-The other functions of the Total Stations include the computation of coordinates for survey points from the horizontal angles or distances.
+The other functions of the Total Stations include calculating coordinates for survey points from horizontal angles or distances.
 The different numbers computed include:

 - Averages for multiple distances and angle measurements

 - Computation of X, Y, and Z coordinates

 The operation of the Leica Total Station is a simple process that requires specialized use, but an understanding of the overall operational function is crucial.

 To set up and operate this equipment, follow these steps.